tkforbes/redmine-purplemine2/README.md

 environment variables but the tradeoff for convenience is acceptable for this repo given its low-value as a target and the plan for remote daily backups of the data.

+When entering the site for the first time, you will prompted to login and then to change the default admin password.
+Next go to Redmine > Administration > Settings > Display and select PurpleMine2 from the list and save the changes.